fotomash/zanalytics-quant/services/README.md

 Compose
 -------

-See `docker-compose.kafka.yml` for Redpanda and service definitions.
+See `docker-compose.yml` for Kafka and service definitions.

 Status
 ------